Characteristics Of Modern Architecture, People Love

 Steel, Concrete, Glass and Wood are the four most prominent materials used in modern buildings.
 By principle, modern architecture promoted the concept of truth and justice to the materials used and not ornamenting or plastering them with some other artificial material.
 What is inside should be reflected outside!

-This is a principle which suggests that the function is a key objective and drives the overall form of the structure.
+This is a principle that suggests that the function is a key objective and drives the overall form of the structure.
 It indicates that the built space that we see is the result of the intended meaning or purpose behind that.
-As Louis Sullivan has rightly quoted in the words- ‘Form Follows Function’.
+As Louis Sullivan has rightly quoted in the words- ‘Form Follows Function.

-Here is a perfect example of Importance Of Form In Architecture
+Here is a perfect example of the Importance Of Form In Architecture

 Image credit: Pixabay